-The title has got a question mark for a reason this time, as using ARM architecture could mean a lot of things, varying from super low power, milliwatt range, Arduinos to Raspberry Pi-s, ending with specialized supercomputing clusters.
-Common denominator here being still efficiency, ARM architecture is designed to be very efficient, saving money on TCO in the end, as compared to exploiting traditional servers.
-From reliability side there is no problem at all, I know I could sleep peacefully, even when running my pet project’s database on a Raspberry Pi (given there is a backup) … but what about performance?
-Could Postgres-on-ARM be a viable option for more demanding projects where performance matters a bit still?
+The title has got a question mark for a reason this time, since using ARM architecture could mean a lot of things, varying from super-low-power milliwatt range Arduinos to Raspberry Pis, ending with specialized supercomputing clusters.
+The common denominator here is still efficiency.
+ARM architecture is designed to be very efficient and to save money on TCO in the end, compared to traditional servers.
+From the reliability point-of-view, there is no problem at all.
+I know I could sleep peacefully even when running my pet project’s database on a Raspberry Pi (given there is a backup).
+But what about performance?
+Could Postgres-on-ARM be a viable option for more demanding projects where performance still matters a bit?
 The fuzzy answer – yes it can well be.
 First, allow me to introduce the M2DC project.

 The M2DC project

 During a recent conference, we came into contact with people working on an interesting hardware project called M2DC – the Modular Microserver Data Centre.